workfloworchestrator/example-orchestrator/README.md

 ```

 Both types of helpers accept keyword arguments that can be used to
 specify the object(s) that are wanted.
-For example `get_inteface(id=3)`
+For example `get_interface(id=3)`
-will fetch the single interface object with ID equal to 3 from Netbox.
+will fetch the single interface object with ID equal to 3 from NetBox.
 And `get_interfaces(speed=1000000)` will get a list of all interface
-objects from Netbox that have a speed of 1Gbit/s.
+objects from NetBox that have a speed of 1Gbit/s.

 #### Delete

-Another set of helpers is defined to delete objects from Netbox.
+Another set of helpers is defined to delete objects from NetBox.
 For
-example, to delete an Interface object from Netbox, see below.
+example, to delete an Interface object from NetBox, see below.

 ```python
 def delete_interface(**kwargs) -> None: